 Quarterly reporting. - The conferees continue to direct GAO to perform quarterly performance reviews of the VA electronic health record deployment to keep the Committees on Appropriations of both Houses of Congress apprised of VA's progress.
 The conferees also continue to include bill language directing VA to provide quarterly updates on the status of the electronic health record program.
 VA is directed to provide obligations, expenditures, and deployment implementation by facility.
-The conferees also continue to include bill language directing to the Office of the Deputy Secretary.
+The conferees also continue to include bill language directing that these funds are available only to the Office of the Deputy Secretary.